8fold/php-xml-builder/README.md

 </root>
 ```

-Alternatively, there is a shorthand variation that can also be used.
+Alternatively, there is a shorthand variation.

-The shorthand method uses the `__callStatic` PHP magic method to use the method
+The shorthand method uses the `__callStatic` PHP magic method.
-name called as the document and element name, respectively.

 ```php
 use Eightfold\XMLBuilder\Document;